-days.
+Power is the name of another statistical calculation.
+Power considers that the sample results may not be an exact prediction about the population.
+The power calculation theoretically asks, "If the true population is different from the null hypothesis, to what degree of probability can the test results be expressed?"
+Say that Organosmellystuff (OSS) fertilizer is expected, from previous knowledge, to keep Kentucky bluegrass growing vigorously for an average period of 40 days.
 A study is planned to see if this expectation is realized.
-The study finds that OSS lasts for an average of 45 days.
-The researcher of the study may ask, "If the true population average longevity of OSS fertilizer would be 40 days, then with what probability can I make the statement that my expected longevity of 45 days is true?"
-Power is a measure of experimental sensitivity that determines how likely the sample results are correct based on previous knowledge about the true population.
+There is concern that OSS may only last for an average of 35 days.
+The researcher of the study may ask, "If the true population average longevity of OSS fertilizer is 35 days, then with what probability can I make the statement that my expected longevity of 40 days is not true?"
+Power is a measure of experimental sensitivity that determines how likely the sample results are to lead to rejection of the null hypothesis.
 Power and some basic algebra can also be used to help you determine how large a sample size, or how many replications that you will need to achieve a certain level of probability in your results.

 Least Significant Difference (LSD) is a very common statistics calculation used when analyzing data for a turfgrass research report.
-LSD is a calculated range which tells you that any treatments separated by this value or less are not to be considered different.
-Their difference is only a matter of experimental error that occurs by chance.
+LSD is a calculated range, which tells you that any treatments separated by this value or less are not to be considered different.
+Their difference depends only on the experimental error.
 For example, let's say you want to look at a National Turfgrass Evaluation Program to see which cultivar of fine fescue performed best.
 If you see a calculated LSD of 0.8 in the report, then a cultivar that is rated 6.6 is just as good as one rated 7.3.
 If two cultivars are rated with a difference of 0.9 or greater, then the higher rated one can be considered significantly better in this example.

-Sampling is a process which explains that the larger the sample size the closer the study will approximate the true population distribution.
+Sampling is a process which explains that the larger the sample size, the closer the sample mean will be to the true population mean.
 This means that the more times a given treatment is replicated in a study the closer it will approximate the true population.
 If a study continues for a longer period it is also considered more accurate.
-This makes sense because if a study takes place over many years the climactic extremes that are experienced in the short term are balanced out.
+This makes sense because if a study takes place over many years the climatic extremes that are experienced in the short term are balanced out.
 Longer studies are obviously more expensive so the cost/ benefits have to be weighed with the degree of confidence that you are trying to achieve.
-Another example is if a researcher is trying to prove his conclusion to a very high degree to a very critical peer group then he would need to replicate the study many more times than if he was just setting up a demonstration for a group of non-professionals.
+Another example is if a researcher is trying to prove their conclusion to a very high degree to a very critical peer group then they would need to replicate the study many more times than if they were just setting up a demonstration for a group of non-professionals.